ronami/meta-typing/README.md

 ### Introduction

 TypeScript's type system is a programming language that runs when we compile our code.
 Normally, we use it to annotate our code so TypeScript can help us find bugs before we run it.

-In this project however, I tried to push TypeScript's type system to its limits by implementing a good chunk of Lodash's functionality, purely on the shoulders of the type system.
+In this project however, I tried to push TypeScript's type system to its limits by implementing many of Lodash's functionality, purely on the shoulders of the type system.

-Please note that the goal of this project is educational and humoristic.
-Because TypeScript's type system has [some limts](https://github.com/microsoft/TypeScript/issues/28663) and since it's lacking some functionality I had to solve some problems in creative ways.
+The goal of this project is educational and humoristic.
+Because TypeScript's type system has [some limts](https://github.com/microsoft/TypeScript/issues/28663) and missing some functionality I had to solve some problems in creative and hacky ways.